-Due to jitter or slight frequency differences between devices, it is possible for the next falling bit edge to be missed for one of the 16x periods.
+Due to jitter or slight frequency differences between the devices, the next falling bit edge might be missed for one of the 16x periods.
 In that case, a one clock wide pulse appears on the decoded data stream.
-Since the UART performs a majority detect around the bit center, this does not cause erroneous data (see Figure 17-25 for details).
+Because the UART performs a majority detect around the bit center, this does not cause erroneous data.
+For more information, see Figure 17-25.